IonutParau/thepuzzlecell/TRANSLATE.md

 ## How do I get cell and button IDs?

 Cell, Category and Subcategory IDs are revealed by enabling debug mode in the game's settings.
-The button IDs can be found in the code, and this markdown file will also slow them
+The button IDs can be found in the code, and this markdown file will also show them

 ## Translation variables